ochieng-kamau/alx-low_level_programming/0x18-dynamic_libraries/README.md

-This segment covers dynamic libraries.
+This segment covers creation of dynamic libraries